Pandolfo Petrucci: Later years

+Before his death, Petrucci was known to have plotted in secret with Spain and Pope Julius II against his old allies, the French.
+He was also rumored to have had Pope Pius III poisoned in 1503.

 With Borgia's death in 1507, Petrucci became one of the most powerful men in Italy.
 In his final years, Petrucci supported Pisa militarily in its war against Florence.
-However, Pope Julius II and Spain obliged Petrucci to make peace with Florence, to which he reluctantly gave the territory of Montepulciano in 1512.
-In return, the pope made Petrucci's nephew a cardinal.
+However, Pope Julius II and Spain forced Petrucci to make peace with Florence, to which he reluctantly gave the territory of Montepulciano in 1512.
+In return, the pope made Petrucci's son, Alfonso Petrucci, a cardinal.
 Later that year, Petrucci handed control of Siena over to his son, Borghese Petrucci, and died shortly afterwards in San Quirico d'Orcia, Italy.

-Before his death, Petrucci was known to have plotted in secret with Spain and Pope Julius II against his old allies, the French.
-He was also rumoured to have had Pope Pius III poisoned in 1503.
+He was a generous patron of the Basilica dell'Osservanza, where he was buried next to his father.

 Following Pandolfo's death, the Petrucci family ruled Siena until 1524.